Radar Systems Market Size and Share

 Radar Systems Market Analysis by Mordor Intelligence

-The radar systems market size reached USD 36.12 billion in 2025 and is forecast to grow at a 5.64% CAGR, expanding to USD 47.53 billion by 2030.
+The radar systems market is expected to grow from USD 36.12 billion in 2025 to USD 38.06 billion in 2026 and is forecast to reach USD 49.44 billion by 2031 at 5.38% CAGR over 2026-2031.
 Current expansion is powered by steady defense funding, rapid automotive advanced driver-assistance adoption, and broad air-traffic control modernization programs.
 Military demand for long-range air and missile defense sensors, combined with the shift toward 4D imaging radar in vehicles and phased-array weather radars, is widening the radar systems market addressable base.[1]Federal Aviation Administration, “Facility Replacement and Risk Mitigation Program,” faa.gov Continuous wave architectures benefit from millimeter-wave upgrades in the 77-81 GHz band, while AI-enabled digital beamforming and software-defined designs accelerate performance cycles.
 Supply-chain risk for gallium nitride remains a near-term concern but is spurring second-source strategies and long-term material science investment.

 Key Report Takeaways